 What if there is no Will?

-The first week after death is a period of transition.
-It requires you to act as both a mourner and an administrator.
-By following a structured 7-day timeline—securing the property, obtaining the death certificates, and understanding the financial shifts of 2026—you can ensure that the legal requirements are met without sacrificing your own well-being.
+The first week after a death asks you to act as both a mourner and an administrator.
+By working through a structured timeline — securing the property, ordering death certificates, and understanding the financial steps — you can meet the legal requirements without sacrificing your own well-being.